actatum/stormrpc/README.md

 # StormRPC ⚡

-StormRPC is an abstraction or wrapper on [`nats.go`]'s Request/Reply messaging capabilities.
+StormRPC is an abstraction or wrapper on [`NATS`] Request/Reply messaging capabilities.

 It provides some convenient features including: